 Welcome to the New Reformation!

-The New Reformation will seek to make chronological cover-to-cover Bible reading a primary emphasis in our Evangelical Churches, Denominations and Seminaries.
+The New Reformation will seek to make cover-to-cover Bible reading - favoring a chronological approach - a primary emphasis in our Evangelical Churches, Denominations and Seminaries.
 This will be done by:

 o Building commitment to cover-to-cover reading of the Scriptures chronologically through a growing comradery in the local Church